 Also, keep in mind that doing so requires additional recovery time.
-Many people don’t realize this and go back to gym well before the biochemical reserves responsible for growth have been replenished.
+Many people don’t realize this and go back to the gym too soon.
+Well before the biochemical reserves responsible for growth have been replenished.
 Training before your body has completely recovered results in incomplete protein turnover.
-In other words, your muscle tissue is being broken down at a faster rate than it can recover, which can make muscle gain nearly impossible.
+In other words, your muscle tissue is being broken down at a faster rate than it can recover.
+This makes muscle gain nearly impossible.
 This is one reason I have my clients lift weights on non-consecutive days only.

 Prove ‘Em Wrong,